thinktecture/relayserver/docs/concepts.md

    - The server (`TenantConnectionAdapter`) calls a method on the connector connection, passing the request along.
    - The connector connection hands the request over to the client request handler.
 1. `ClientRequestHandler`
-   - The client request handler first checks if the requested target is available.
+   - The client request handler first checks if the requested target is configured.
 If this is not the case, it answers the request with a _404 Not Found_ status code.
    - If the request body was too large for the transport, it is requested with a separate http call from the server.
    - The complete request is then passed to the registered `IRelayTarget` to handle the request.